Pixaoxiuxia/sky/content/Experiences.Rmd

 • 2021-2022 Outstanding Student Award, PKU

-• 2020 Outstanding Graduate, RUC
+• 2020 Outstanding Graduate, School of Sociology and Population Studies of RUC

 • 2017-2019 National Encouragement Scholarship, Minister of Education of China